dakujem/oliva/readme.md

 ## Contributing

 Ideas or contribution is welcome.
-Please send a PR or file an issue.
+Please send a PR or submit an issue.

 And if you happen to like the library, spread the word 🙏.